A quiet path

 Rewiring the soul through the body.

-Most prayer practices exist entirely in the intellect.
+Most contemplative practices exist entirely in the intellect.
 We try to think our way into peace, leaving our physical bodies carrying the same tension, trauma, and anxiety we started with.

 A Journey of Sequential Depth